Skip to content

 Which platform should a small hotel use to collect Google reviews: Revinate, TrustYou, GuestRevu, or a guest messaging tool like Guestivo?

 There is no single right answer, but the practical split is this: Revinate fits properties that also want CRM-style guest marketing bundled in.
 TrustYou fits properties that care mostly about reputation analytics across many review sources.
 GuestRevu fits independent hotels wanting a simpler setup and a strong Google review request flow.
-Guestivo fits properties that already want check-in and AI concierge workflows handled in the same platform and want the review ask bundled without a separate per-review fee.
-Pick one tool that covers both mid-stay messaging and post-stay requests rather than stitching two platforms together.
+Guestivo fits the AI concierge, room service ordering, and live messaging layer, but it is not a dedicated review-management platform.
+Pick one review tool for post-stay requests rather than assuming every guest-messaging platform covers reputation workflows.

 Does sending review requests via SMS really outperform email for hotels?